-nd FFEL Program Loans nsolidation Loans) Subsidized Stafford Loans Unsubsidized Stafford Loans PLUS Loans Who may receive this loan?
-Undergraduate students with financial need All students Graduate or professional students, and parents of dependent undergradu- ate students What is the interest rate on loans first disbursed after 7/1/2013 & before 7/1/2014?
-1,2 3.86% Undergraduates: 3.86% Graduate & Professional Students: 5.41% 6.41% When does the government pay my interest?
-While you are enrolled at least half-time In some cases 3 , for 6 months after you leave school or drop below half-time enrollment Deferment periods Certain periods of repayment under the Income-Based Repayment and Pay As You Eam Repayment plans You pay all interest charged over the course of your loan term You pay all interest charged over the course of your loan term When must I begin making payments?
-6 months after you leave school or drop below half-time enrollment 6 months after you leave school or drop below half-time enrollment 6 months after you leave school or drop below half-time enrollment
+Types of Direct Loans and FFEL Program Loans (Excluding Consolidation Loans) Subsidized Stafford Loans Unsubsidized Stafford Loans PLUS Loans Who may receive this loan?
+Undergraduate students with financial need All students Graduate or professional students, and parents of dependent undergradu- ate students When does the government pay my interest?
+1 For 6 months after you graduate or drop below half-time enrollment (for Direct Subsidized Loans first disbursed on or after 7/1/2012 and before 7/1/2014, you are responsible for paying the interest that accrues during this period) Deferment periods Certain periods of repayment under the Income-Based Repayment and Pay As You Earn Repayment plans You pay all interest charged over the course of your loan term.
+You pay all interest charged over the course of your loan term.
+When must I begin making payments?
+6 months after you graduate or drop below half-time enrollment 6 months after you graduate or drop below half-time enrollment 6 months after you graduate or drop below half-time enrollment